pierrealixt/smartexcel-fbf/README.md

 ```
 python -m smartexcel.test_smart_excel TestFlood
 ```
+A file `template.xlsx` is created at the root of this project.
+Open it and make sure it looks like what you want.

 ## Deployment

+### SmartExcel code
-1. Do your change, edit the definition, tweak the data model then commit and push.
+1. Do your change, edit the definition, tweak the data model.
+Make sure it works by running the test.
+Then commit and push.
-2. Go to rancher > Fbf stack > connect to the shell of the `db` container 3.
+2. Go to rancher > Fbf stack > connect to the shell of the `db` container
+3. Run these commands:
 ```
 cd /usr/local/lib/python3.7/dist-packages
 rm -rf SmartExcel
 git clone https://github.com/pierrealixt/SmartExcel.git
 ```

-### python/pl function
+### python/pl code

+The function's name is `fbf_generate_excel_report_for_flood`.
+It is already present in the database.
+If you need to change the code of the function, you must replace it.

 ```
 CREATE OR REPLACE FUNCTION fbf_generate_excel_report_for_flood (flood_event_id integer)
   RETURNS varchar